Explore new foods with your kids to substitute for the junk food they don’t need! Healthy foods can taste yummy too!

 This post contains an affiliate link.
 As an Amazon Associate, we earn from qualifying purchases.
 The link is noted with an asterisk (*) or Amazon image.

 Kids love sugar — it’s actually a scientific fact we’re born with a sweet tooth.
 So, it’s totally normal for kids to reach for a sweet treat, and it’s okay to allow them to indulge occasionally.
 After sugar, we know kids love greasy and salty foods too!
 But, it’s important to teach your kids that they don’t have to eat unhealthy snacks to satisfy their cravings.
 Instead, teach them how to choose healthier versions of their best-loved snacks so they can still feel physically good when they splurge occasionally.
 Here are a few examples of delicious, nutritious swaps to create healthy food substitutions for kids’ favorite foods.

-Ice cream.
 When your kids scream for ice cream, replace it with “nice cream!”
 Try offering pureed frozen bananas as a fruit whip.
 The texture of blended bananas mimics ice cream’s creaminess.
 You can even add cocoa powder for a chocolaty fruit whip.
-Try other frozen fruits blended in a food processor or in a specific type of juicer for a variety of flavors that taste like homemade frozen yogurt.
+Try other frozen fruits blended in a food processor, Cuisinart Ice Cream Maker*, or in a specific type of juicer for a variety of flavors that taste like homemade frozen yogurt.
 You can also pour the mix into popsicle molds to enjoy as fruit pops.
 For a creamier texture add in yogurt and freeze in Tupperware containers, then scoop it out, or pour over an ice-cream maker insulated dish to enjoy right away.